isgsa/isgsa.github.io/docs/events.md

 # Events
 {: .no_toc}
-ISGSA hosts an co-hosts a number of recurring and ad-hoc events during each semester.
+ISGSA hosts and co-hosts a number of recurring and ad-hoc events during each semester.
 {: .fs-6 .fw-300 }

 ## Table of contents